veridu/veridu.github.io/article/sharing-economy.md

 				<p>
 					It’s easy for members too - all they need to do is log in to their online accounts.
-We then analyse their
-					digital footprint, assess how long it
+We then check their identity by analysing their digital footprint, assessing how long it
-					would take to fake, and give them an overall credibility score.
+					would take to fake, and giving them an overall credibility score.
 				</p>